 If you’re visiting in mid-November through December, check out the Newport mansions Christmas display.
 The Breakers, The Elms and Marble House are bedecked in stunning holiday festivity, with trees, garlands, and more.
 There are special events, and even the opportunity to visit with Santa Claus.
 Check out more about how these Gilded Age mansions play such a starring role in Newport’s Christmas charm!

 Newport RI Mansion Tours & More

-In addition to the basic, individual mansion tours and admission to the homes, you can also combine your visit with trolley tours and other options for a fun, unique experience in Newport.
+In addition to the basic, individual mansion tours and admission to the homes, you can also combine your visit with a Newport mansion trolley tour and other options for a fun, unique experience touring Newport’s Gilded Age mansions.

 This three-hour trolley tour takes you past more than 90 points of interest in Newport.
 It also includes admission to The Breakers, so it’s a super good deal.

 For even more Newport mansion goodness, this Viking Trolley Tour takes you on a scenic drive and also grants you admission to both The Breakers and to Marble House.
 This is family-friendly and wheelchair accessible and has great reviews.

 Already visited The Breakers, there’s another Viking Trolley Tour that includes admission to one mansion of your choice.
 You can select from The Breakers, Marble House, or Rosecliff.